tartley/gloopy/README.rst

 - Python 2.7

-Also Python packages specified in setup.py.
+Also Python packages as specified in setup.py.
+(requirements.txt exists, it just references setup.py)

 # Documentation